-The server side of your scooter sharing app is the backbone of your business: it’s responsible for all operations, payments, and management, as well as for the user experience.
+The server side of your scooter sharing app development is the backbone of your business: it’s responsible for all operations, payments, and management, as well as for the user experience.
 To set up your backend, you need to choose your server strategy, pick the best framework for your business needs, and make sure your database has the capacity to support your user base.

 The admin panel is your tool for managing your application, users, and employees to make sure everything works like clockwork.

 If you aren’t sure what technologies your business needs and you want to build a backend that will last when you scale your business, contact us.
-We’re a full cycle development company, so we’re able to build a reliable backend for you and your team – and a beautiful frontend for your users.
+We’re a full-cycle development company, so we’re able to build a reliable backend for you and your team – and a beautiful frontend for your users.